modelica/newsletter/_2018-01/fmi-cross-check.md

 address any non-compliant implementations to improve the overall quality of FMI support.

 This process used to involve one very large SVN repository where *all* vendors published not only their tool data and FMUs but the results of their attempts to import other vendor's FMUs.
-Needsless to say, with all the large binary files and data files associated with this compliance checking process, the repository got to be very large.
+Needless to say, with all the large binary files and data files associated with this compliance checking process, the repository got to be very large.
 Furthermore, the Modelica Association had to manage users, permissions, disk space, *etc.* for this effort.